axelvaldez/radical-companies/_posts/RADICAL COMPANIES/Blog/2022-03-17-RADICAL-coins.markdown

    <td colspan="4">&nbsp;</td>
   </tr>
  </table>
- <h3 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s as Collaboration</h3>
+ <h2 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s as Collaboration</h2>
   <p style="text-indent:1em; ">As I see it, the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model of co-ownership and co-management is the next stage in collaboration.
 Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve &ldquo;<em>progress</em>.&rdquo;<sup id="fnref8"><a href="#fn8" rel="footnote">8</a></sup></p>
   <p style="text-indent:1em; ">Competition has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
 Now it’s time to move on and build on the foundation of collaboration.</p>

-<h2 style="font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s for a World-Wide Market</h2>
+<h1 style="font-size:40px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s for a World-Wide Market</h1>
  <p style="text-indent:1em; ">A world-wide market would bring us together rather than keeping us siloed by the Rube Goldberg markets we have today.</p>
  <p style="text-indent:1em; ">We could have a single world government create and enforce a single currency.
 But even if it were politically feasible, it is unnecessary and a move in the wrong direction towards centralization.
 To wit, we didn’t need a single world government for minutes, meters, or the Internet, some of the most useful world-wide tools of all time.</p>
  <p style="text-indent:1em; ">A decentralized, transparent <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is fundamental to such a unified market.
 These are some of the other things we would need to nourish and support a world-wide market,</p>
- <h3 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s for a Decentralized Market</h3>
+ <h2 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s for a Decentralized Market</h2>
   <p style="text-indent:1em; ">We need a decentralized market to nurture the next stage of innovation and accomplishment.
 Unfortunately, national fiat coins are an obstacle to this.
 They are not very stable and are subject to cyclical crises.<sup id="fnref9"><a href="#fn9" rel="footnote">9</a></sup> They make international markets very complex, very opaque, and very expensive.</p>
   <p style="text-indent:1em; ">Today’s international markets have been cobbled together by agreements that are fraught with weaknesses.
 National and international politics make transaction costs very expensive.
 Worst of all, these international markets are unduly influenced by transnational businesses seeking to profit no matter the harm to society.</p>
   <p style="text-indent:1em; ">A decentralized market, free of interference and manipulation, is the iltimate pricing engine.</p>
- <h3 style="font-size:30px; font-family:Courier New, monospace; ">Decentralized Minting of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s</h3>
+ <h2 style="font-size:30px; font-family:Courier New, monospace; ">Decentralized Minting of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s</h2>
   <p style="text-indent:1em; ">We need decentralized minting of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s to take national and international politics out of it and to eliminate the influence of transnational corporations.</p>
   <p style="text-indent:1em; "><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are minted by companies, not any national government or central banks.</p>

- <h3 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s Are Transparent</h3>
+<h1 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s Are Transparent</h2>
  <p style="text-indent:1em; ">National fiat coins are opaque.
 In theory that’s good because it reduces transaction costs.
 But this “reduction of costs” also disables human choice.</p>
  <p style="text-indent:1em; ">In any case, the big transaction costs are those that banks, exchanges, and political manipulation bring in.
 And opaqueness does not reduce any of those.</p>
  <p style="text-indent:1em; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s are transparent.
 An integral part of each <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is the log that comes along with them.
 This will restore people’s  ability to make choices based on that information.</p>

- <h3 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s as a Trusted Measure</h3>
+<h1 style="font-size:30px; font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s as a Trusted Measure</h1>
   <p style="text-indent:1em; ">A measure can be “trusted” because it means the same thing to people anywhere.
- So, if you believe that people are pretty much the same anywhere, you can trust <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s as a measure.</p>
+So, if you believe that people are pretty much the same anywhere, you can trust <SPAN STYLE="FONT-SIZE: SMALLER;">RAD</SPAN>s as a measure.</p>
   <p style="text-indent:1em; ">In a rural setting somebody will get <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s for milking a goat, while in an urban setting someone else will get <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s for stopping cars so children can cross the street.
 The same human feeling that recognized the generosity of these acts was present in the rural case as well as in the urban setting.
 RADs capture that recognition in a tangible way, regardless of its numeric accuracy. <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s, and the <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s that they factor, can be trusted because people decide what is <em>a contribution that deserves to be recognized</em>.</p>

-<h2 style="font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s Represent Contributions</h2>
+<h1 style="font-family:Courier New, monospace; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s Represent Contributions</h1>
- p>This idea originated with entrepreneur and pioneer Philip Rosedale,<sup id="fnref10"><a href="#fn10" rel="footnote">10</a></sup></p>
+ <p>This idea originated with entrepreneur and pioneer Philip Rosedale,<sup id="fnref10"><a href="#fn10" rel="footnote">10</a></sup></p>
  <ul>
   <li>As the company grows, every month an equal amount of cash and shares of the company are earmarked for distribution.</li>
   <li>Every member gets an equal portion of this cash and shares which represent the wealth the company generated.</li>